Chiplun: Akkalkot Swami Math

-Parshuram Temple
+Parashurama Temple

-This is one of the few temples that exist that of Hindu Lord Bhargavram or Parshuram.
-It dates back to 1700 AD when it was built by Siddi Rasul Yakut Khan through the initiative from Swami Paramhans Brahmendra.
+This is one of the few temples that exist dedicated to the Hindu deity Parashurama.
+It dates back to 1700 CE when it was built by Siddi Rasul Yakut Khan through the initiative from Swami Paramhans Brahmendra.
 This devotional place consists of a central shrine surrounded by two smaller buildings.
-The main temple has an idol of Parashuram in Middle, God Brahma at right and Lord Shankar on the left.
-The structure of the temple is influenced by Hindu, Muslim and European architecture.
-The Banganga Talav is believed to be made by Parashuram by arching five arrows to the ground.
+The main temple has an idol of Parashurama in the centre, Brahma at the right, and Shiva on the left.
+The structure of the temple is influenced by Hindu, Muslim, and European architecture.
+The Banganga Talav is believed to be made by Parashurama by arching five arrows to the ground.

 Shree Kulswamini Bhawani Waghjai Mandir

 This newly renovated temple, which dates back to 1860, has been identified as a Government of Maharashtra's official tourist spot.
 The temple houses idols of four goddesses viz.
-Bhawani, Waghjai, Kalkai & Navdurga along with Lord Shiv Shankar. the temple also has Navdurga, nine forms taken by Goddess Parvati.
-The temple is surrounded by seven gardens.
+Bhawani, Waghjai, Kalkai and Navdurga along with Lord Shiv Shankar. the temple also has Navdurga, nine forms taken by Goddess Parvati.
+The temple is surrounded by seven gardens.The temple is 800 feet above sea level and it is a plateau Terav village is a flat land at 800 feet, due to which this village has a unique beauty of its own.